-Twitter on Tuesday activated a "hashflag" for Apple's upcoming "California Streaming" event scheduled for Sept.
+Twitter on Tuesday activated a "hashflag" for the upcoming "California Streaming" Apple event scheduled for Sept.
 14, with the tech giant reserving use of the special #AppleEvent icon until December.

 Continuing its use of Twitter's custom icon feature, Apple's latest hashflag consists of an Apple logo filled with a blue-to-pink pastel gradient reminiscent of the color palette selected for "California Streaming" media invitations sent out earlier today.